fusonic/dotnet-extensions/README.md

 --------------------

 - We do not implement **framework-code** but focus on **re-usable class libraries**
-- No DI abstractions necessary (SimpleInjector or Mediatr are committed core librarires used in Fusonic Extensions)
+- No DI abstractions necessary (SimpleInjector or MediatR are committed core libraries used in Fusonic Extensions)
-- Open-Source: At the moment it is not planned to run the project as open-source.
-We will focus on the use cases and needs of Fusonic customer projects and will develop on Gitlab.

 Naming